-The USC Marshall Fund invests and receives equity in early-stage ventures led by USC students, alumni, faculty, and staff.
+The USC Marshall Venture Fund invests and receives equity in ventures led by USC students, alumni, faculty, and staff.
 The mission of the fund is to:

-- Train students how to evaluate, make, and manage venture investments;
+- Train undergraduate and graduate students to evaluate, make, and manage venture investments;

-- Involve and leverage enthusiastic alumni, advisors, experts, and donors to support and accelerate USC ventures; and
+- Involve and leverage enthusiastic alumni, advisors, experts, and donors to support and accelerate USC-related companies; and

 - Contribute to the economy, innovation, and entrepreneurial ecosystem of Southern California.